Friday, July 1

 Overcoming False Starts on Your First Chapter

-It's all too easy to get stuck in chapter one rewrite mode and never get anywhere.
-You get to the end of that important first chapter, and it just feels wrong.
-So you go back and rewrite it.
+It's all too easy to get stuck in chapter-one-rewrite-mode and never move beyond it.
+You reach the end of that important first chapter, but it just feels wrong, so you go back and rewrite it.
 And it still feels off.
-You do it again.
+So you do it again.
 And again.
 Pretty soon, you're questioning your whole novel and if you even have what it takes to write one.
 You start thinking if you can't get the first chapter right, what hope do you have of crafting a good novel?

 That's a lot of pressure to put on yourself, and on your brand-new novel before it has a chance to become a novel.
-If you find yourself stuck here, try to step back and look at the novel objectively.
-Ask yourself...
+If you find yourself stuck here, step back and look at the novel objectively.
+Ask:

 1. Is this the right starting point for the novel?

 If you get to the end and can't figure out how to get to the next important event, you might be starting too early.
 There's nothing driving the story past that opening.
-If you get to the end and feel like you need to revise and explain more so people get it, you might be starting too late and not covering the critical elements needed to understand the story.
+But if you get to the end and feel the need to revise and explain more so readers "get it," you might be starting too late and not covering the critical elements needed to understand the story.

 2. Is it the right point of view character?

-You'll find this more often with multiple POVs, but it's worth looking at even with a single POV novel can start off with the wrong character at the wheel.
+You'll find this more often with multiple POV novels, but even a single POV novel can start off with the wrong character at the wheel.
 Maybe it's not this person's story after all.
 Or maybe another character would make a better first impression and get the story rolling faster.

-Lack of narrative drive is a sure fire way to stall any story.
+A lack of narrative drive is a sure fire way to stall a novel.
 Beginnings can be especially tough because the story hasn't technically started yet and you have to introduce the character and idea, while at the same time having a goal to advance the story.

 4. Does it cover an event worth reading about?

-What's happening goes a long way toward hooking the reader.
+What's happening in the scene goes a long way toward hooking the reader.
 Are you offering something inherently interesting in some way, or just starting off like any other day in the life?
 Big or small, it doesn't matter, but find something a reader might care about.

 5. Are you being too picky?